Skip to content

 Remarks:

-• Students will gain one of the following awards upon successful completion of the graduation requirements:
+• Students will receive one of the following awards upon successful completion of the graduation requirements:

 • BSc (Hons) in Optometry